 The University of Cincinnati is excited to provide scholarship opportunities that reward your achievements and assist you in meeting your college costs.
 More detailed information for these key campus-wide programs is available through the links in each paragraph.
-Additional information is available on the scholarship chart and from the Scholarship & New Student Financial Aid Center (email@example.com; 513-556-2420).
+Additional information is available on the scholarship chart.

 The cornerstone University of Cincinnati freshman scholarship program continues to be Cincinnatus, a program that awards more than $22 million in UC four-year scholarships.
 Awards are made at multiple levels to the brightest and most promising prospective freshmen in academic disciplines throughout all of the undergraduate colleges.

-For Cincinnatus scholarship consideration, incoming freshmen must have their complete admission application (to include transcript and official test scores) at UC by December 1st of their senior year.
+For Cincinnatus scholarship consideration, incoming freshmen must have their complete admission application (to include official transcript and test score, when required) at UC by December 1st of their senior year.

 Scholarships are renewable for up to 8 full-time, in-class semesters subject to completing the annual 30-hour community service requirement and maintaining a minimum 3.2 grade point average.

 Named in honor of the youngest person ever to graduate from UC, the Darwin T. Turner Scholarship Program provides in-state tuition and book allowance stipend.
-First-time students admitted into a baccalaureate program must have a 3.0 GPA and a 24 ACT/1090 SAT for consideration.
-Students must have a complete admission application (including transcript and official test scores) at UC by December 1st.
+First-time students admitted into a baccalaureate program must have a 3.0 GPA for consideration.
+Students must have a complete admission application (including official transcript and test score, when required) at UC by December 1st.